Teradata/product-help/OneTeradata/en/vector-store-explanation-manage-collection-active-help.md

 - View Details and then edit
 - Re-attempt a failed vector collection after verifying the corresponding error

-The following are the various statues:
+The following are the various statuses:

 - Ready: Ready to use vector collection.
 - Creating: Creation in progress for the vector collection.
 - Failed: The vector collection creation failed with error.
 View the error details and make necessary correction before retrying.

+You can sort the vector collections based on status.